lcpp-org/RustBCA/README.md

 # Features

-* Ion-solid interactions for all combinations of incident ion and target species
+* Ion-material interactions for all combinations of incident ion and target species
 * 2D geometry
 * Arbitrary, mesh-based inhomogeneous composition
 * Amorphous solid/liquid and gaseous targets